kryptoklob/spearbot/README.md

     ./summarize.sh --dir spearbot-node/put_files_to_audit_here
     ```

+    > Note: coming shortly will be a tool that will automatically generate markdown documentation of the entire codebase using the output from this step.

 3) Run the embedder.
 This will create a vector database of the summarized code & the code itself.
 Outputs by default to `spearbot-node/vectore/embeddings/`

     ```